montrealrobotics/BIV/README.md

 #SBATCH --gres=gpu:1
 #SBATCH --mem=32Gb

-# Load cuda
+# Load cuda (it is not needed if have it enabled as a default.)
 module load cuda/10.0
-# 1. You have to load singularity
+# 1. You have to load singularity (it is not needed if have it enabled as a default.)
 module load singularity
 # 2. Then you copy the container to the local disk
 rsync -avz /path/to/pytorch_f.simg $SLURM_TMPDIR     # Change this!
 # 3. Copy your dataset on the compute node